osama-raddad/FireCrasher/README.md

 # FireCrasher

-FireCrasher is designed to handle the uncaught exceptions RECOVER process from the Exception Without exiting from the application.
+FireCrasher is designed to handle the uncaught exceptions RECOVERY process from the Exception Without exiting from the application.

 ## Requirements